A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Top tip for fresh pasta

 Affordable and in-demand pasta can be found at Padella.
-This is a modern pasta bar with two locations.
-Hungry diners are willing to queue to get their fix here.
-It's a simple menu of fresh hand-rolled pasta paired with various tantalising sauces and fillings.
-Alcoholic and non-alcoholic drinks are also available.
+This is a modern pasta bar whose original Borough Market location has been a favourite since launching years ago, with hungry diners willing to queue to get their fix.
+There are more locations now to ease the pressure on the OG, serving the simple menu of fresh hand-rolled pasta paired with various tantalising sauces and fillings.

 The Quality Chop House

 Opened in 1869, The Quality Chop House is a classic restaurant that now serves contemporary British dishes and has a sister shop next door.
-Daily-changing menus focus on fresh produce and there's a set lunch as well as the à la carte menu.
+Daily-changing menus focus on fresh produce and there's a set lunch, as well as an à la carte menu.
 A Sunday roast is also served and veggie alternatives are always available.
+The restaurant pays tribute to the city's historic chop houses, offering a glimpse of a bygone era.

 Max's Sandwich Shop

 Your basic sandwich gets an extreme makeover at Max's Sandwich Shop, making this restaurant in a quiet part of Islington one of the hottest dining spots around.
 It's quirky and experimental with a relaxed atmosphere and inventive food.
-The menu changes regularly but includes unique sandwich fillings like goat tikka masala.
+The menu changes regularly but includes unique sandwich fillings like goat tikka masala or the iconic ham, egg, and chips.

 Old-school London feel